bartonlp/simple-site-class/docs/dbTables.md

 // $info[0] or $info['table'] is the table html.
 ```

-There is a second **dbTables** method which is not used directly as much.
+There is a second **SimpledbTables** method which is not used directly as much.
 This method is called by 'maketable'.
 It creates only the result rows.

 ```bash
   /**